syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### ExportGroups

-By default, all the groups in data grid will be exported to Excel sheet.
-If you want to export the data grid without Groups, set the [DataGridExcelExportingOption.ExportGroups](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportGroups.html) property as `false`.
+By default, all the groups in the data grid will be exported to Excel sheet.
+To export the data grid without Groups, set the [DataGridExcelExportingOption.ExportGroups](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportGroups.html) property to `false`.

 {% tabs %}
 {% highlight c# %}